Skip to Content

 How many varieties of oysters should you have and in what order should you eat them?

+In addition to the quantity, you must also choose the number of oyster varieties to be served.
 Plan on 2 to 3 different varieties, of various sizes and origins.

 Here is an example of oyster varieties that could be chosen, to be tasted in this order:

-1. Valentine or Kusshi from British Columbia.
+1. The Valentine or the Kusshi from British Columbia

-2. Cascumpec from Prince Edward Island
+2. The Cascumpec from Prince-Edward-Island

 Provide different varieties of oysters for a successful party